Have you ever felt that getting through the week is sometimes like wearing a blindfold and tying your shoelaces together?

 Unfortunately, this is a common reality for most people.
 Life is a real struggle just to make ends meet, let alone get ahead.

-As a doctor, author, and Life Leadership mentor, I have found that more often than not, the main issue confronting people is not lack of ability or knowhow, but clarity of vision.
+As a doctor, author, and transformologist, I have found that more often than not, the main issue confronting people is not lack of ability or knowhow, but clarity of vision.

 Those who are crystal clear on who they are, what they want to do, why they do it, and how they do it are more successful than those who don’t have that clarity, the ones who seem to wander through life blindfolded and hamstrung.